Thrust bearing

 Thrust bearings are commonly used in automotive, marine, and aerospace applications.
-They are also used in the main and tail rotor blade grips of RC (radio controlled) helicopters.
+They are also used in the main and tail rotor blade grips of RC (radio-controlled) helicopters.

 Thrust bearings are used in cars because the forward gears in modern car gearboxes use helical gears which, while aiding in smoothness and noise reduction, cause axial forces that need to be dealt with.

 Thrust bearings are also used with radio antenna masts to reduce the load on an antenna rotator.

 One kind of thrust bearing in an automobile is the clutch "throw out" bearing, sometimes called the clutch release bearing.

 Fluid film thrust bearings

 Fluid-film thrust bearings were invented by Albert Kingsbury, who discovered the principle in the course of bearing and lubrication investigations commencing in 1888 while a student.
 His first experimental bearing was tested in 1904.
 He filed for a patent in 1907, and it was granted in 1910.
 The first Kingsbury bearing in hydroelectric service, one of its major applications, was installed at the Holtwood Generating Station in 1912.
 It remains in full use today.

-Thrust bearings were independently invented by Australian engineer George Michell (pronounced Mitchell) who patented his invention in 1905.
+Thrust bearings were independently invented by Australian engineer George Michell, who patented his invention in 1905.

 Fluid thrust bearings contain a number of sector-shaped pads, arranged in a circle around the shaft, and which are free to pivot.
 These create wedge-shaped regions of oil inside the bearing between the pads and a rotating disk, which support the applied thrust and eliminate metal-on-metal contact.